Entex Adventure Vision

 Adventure Vision is a cartridge-based video game console released by Entex Industries in either August or October 1982.
 The launch price of the system was $79.95.
 The monitor, game controls, and computer hardware are all contained within a single portable unit.
 The LED monitor can only display red pixels.
 Four games were released, all of which are arcade ports.
 Approximately 10,000 were produced.

 Adventure Vision was Entex's second-generation system following the Entex Select-A-Game, released a year earlier in 1981.

 Description

 Control is through a single multi-position joystick and two sets of four buttons, one on each side of the joystick, for ease of play by both left- and right-handed players.
 Rather than using an LCD screen or an external television set like other systems of the time, the Adventure Vision uses a single vertical line of 40 red LEDs combined with a spinning mirror inside the casing.
 This allows for an effective screen resolution of 150 × 40 pixels.
+To produce the image, the LEDs flash in patterns representing sequential vertical segments of a virtual projected screen, which is precisely timed to the rotation speed of the mirror.
+As the light patterns shine on the mirror, they are reflected at specific angles into the player's eyes, with each segment appearing to blend into a single image through persistence of vision.
 The mirror motor draws a great deal of power from the batteries, which can be avoided by using the built-in AC adapter.